 Bake for 10 minutes.
 Then turn the temperature down to 350°F. Bake for another 15 minutes or until a knife comes out clean in the center and the sides begin to pull away from the edge of the baking sheet.

 Place on a wire rack to cool for 20-30 minutes.
-Sprinkle evenly with the Morton® Coarse Kosher Salt.
+Sprinkle evenly with the Morton® Coarse Sea Salt.
 Cut into 1½”-2” bars.